ArunVG1963/Hackathon1/README.md

-# General Knowledge
+# Quiz Games
-General Knowledge quiz is my first hackathone project developed as part of the Code Institute Full Stack Software Developer Bootcamp, consisting of learning outcomes to utilise HTML5, CSS3 & Bootstrap and agile methodology in order to fulfil the necessary requirements.
+This project is a part of Hackathon1.
+Members of this team developed together 4 different type of Quiz which you can select according to your mood and requirement.
+Mental Health, Music, Forex and General Knowledge quiz.
+Quiz Games is a first hackathone project developed as part of the Code Institute Full Stack Software Developer Bootcamp, consisting of learning outcomes to utilise HTML5, CSS3 & Bootstrap and agile methodology in order to fulfil the necessary requirements.

 <img src="assets/images/main.png">

-The live project can found here: <a href="https://madiha-babri.github.io/assignment/" rel="nofollow">General Knowledge Quiz</a>
+The live project can found here: <a href="https://arunvg1963.github.io/Hackathon1/" rel="nofollow">Quiz Games</a>

 ## User Stories